It all starts with buying a building lot.

 8. Is there a neighborhood association?

-If there is you may have to pay an annual membership fee for common services and shared areas.
-What services are include in any neighborhood or condo associations fees?
+If there is, you may have to pay an annual membership fee for basic services and shared areas.

 10. Is the lot suitable for the size, shape, and slope of the home you want to build?